 UE(s):

 - Enhancement on the emergency service handling, e.g. the 5G ProSe Relay is allowed to act the role of relay under mobility restriction and congestion control.

+- L3 relay UE is allowed to establish 2 emergency PDU sessions.

 RAN:

-- notify Remote AMF of that the Remote UE is performing relay communication with only emergency service allowed.
+- notify Remote AMF of that the Remote UE is performing relay communication with only emergency service allowed for L2 relay case.

+- notify Relay AMF of that the Relay UE is performing emergency service for 5G ProSe Remote UE to exempt from e.g. overload control.

-Remote AMF:
+AMF:

-- determine whether the Remote UE's request is for emergency service, reject the request if it is not.
+- Remote AMF determine whether the Remote UE's request is for emergency service, reject the request if it is not for L2 relay case.

+- Relay AMF determines whether there is more than 2 emergency PDU sessions, if not, the AMF will not reject the NAS Message containing PDU Session Establishment Request.